raythomass/password-generator/README.md

 ## Installation

-No installation required.
-Only a link to the webiste is needed.
+No installation is required.
+Only a link to the website is needed.

 ## Usage